Military Science

 I am the PAST: the spirit of those WARRIORS who have made the final sacrifice.

-I am the PRESENT: the scholar and apprentice soldier enhancing my skills in the science of warfare and the art of leadership.
+I am the PRESENT: the scholar and apprentice soldier enhancing my skills in the science

 But, above all, I am the FUTURE: the future WARRIOR LEADER of the United States Army.